PyPSA/atlite/paper/paper.md

 One important key to a successful energy transition is to analyse the weather-dependent energy outputs of existing and eligible renewable resources.
-`atlite` is an open python software package for retrieving reanalysis weather data and converting it to potentials and time-series for renewable energy systems like wind turbines or solar photovoltaic panels based on detailed mathematical models.
+`atlite` is an open python software package for retrieving reanalysis weather data and converting it to potentials and time-series for renewable energy technologies like wind turbines or solar photovoltaic panels based on detailed mathematical models.
 It further provides weather-dependant projections on the demand side like heating demand degree days and heat pump coefficients of performance.